9001/copyparty/README.md

 * Windows: python 2.7 cannot index non-ascii filenames with `-e2d`
 * Windows: python 2.7 cannot handle filenames with mojibake
 * `--th-ff-jpg` may fix video thumbnails on some FFmpeg versions (macos, some linux)
+* `--th-ff-swr` may fix audio thumbnails on some FFmpeg versions

 ## general bugs